 techniques likely to be applicable at the site.
 This would be determined in large part by the permeability of the ground and it is important to base

 this on actual percolation tests if at all possible.
 Any of the rainfall run-off from the site not disposed of via infiltration into the soil and proposed

 to be directed to a watercourse or a sewer would probably need to be attenuated by site control measures.
 This would be to ensure that the run-off from the

 site was not increased.
 As part of this overall process the appropriate Land Drainage Authority would be consulted.

-'The SUDS Manual', C753, CIRIA, 2015 would be an important source document together with the 'Non-Statutory technical standards for SUDS' if appropriate.
+'The SUDS Manual' C753 CIRIA 2015 would be an important source document together with the 'Non-Statutory technical standards for SUDS' (in England) or the

 The means to ensure the long-term maintenance of the surface water drainage arrangements would also need to be considered.
 In addition, any obvious